FarmBot-Docs/farmbot-developers/v6/Python/message-broker-examples.md

 ---
 title: "Message Broker Examples"
 slug: "message-broker-examples"
-excerpt: "Use Python to communicate directly with FarmBot"
+description: "Use Python to communicate directly with FarmBot"
 ---

 * toc